 Quinoa’s carbohydrate content comes in at about mid range, but this is no reason to exclude it from a general low carb diet as it also offers many benefits that other carbohydrates don’t, such as a high protein content and LOTS of nutrients, including fiber, magnesium, phosphorus, zinc, lysine, iron, and a range of B vitamins.

-Nutritional profile of 1 cup of cooked quinoa (185G):
+Nutritional value of 1 cup of cooked quinoa (185G):

 - Manganese – 58% RDA